gisman/tree-view/README.md

 # tree_view

-Print tree structure utility.
+Print size and file count of directory content with tree.

-It helps you quickly understand the directory structure and is especially useful for documentation.
+It helps you quickly understand the directory structure and is especially **useful for documentation**.

 Written for Python 3.12.3, works on Python 3.10 and above.
 It is expected to work on Python 3.2 and above.